-The Kyra Franchetti Foundation is dedicated to raising awareness about the risk of family violence, especially to children, inside and outside our divorce/family court system.
+The Kyra Franchetti Foundation is a 501(c)3 charity raising awareness about the risk of family violence, especially to children, inside and outside our divorce/family court system.
 We seek to change the way issues of violence and abuse are addressed in family courts so that child safety is put above all else.

 The Kyra Franchetti Foundation was founded by Jacqueline Franchetti in memory of her sweet, vibrant, loving 2-year old daughter Kyra, who was shot to death while sleeping by her biological father, who then set his house on fire and killed himself during an unsupervised, court-approved visit.

 Tragically, Kyra’s story is not unique.
 Each year, 58,000 children are court-ordered into the custody of a dangerous parent.
 More than a half million children are to be with a parent who emotionally, physically, or sexually abuses them by family courts.